 Daniel had the habit of carrying his dentures with him wherever he went.
 The lack of a tooth affected how he could chew foods, only taking small bites.
 Hot drinks were an impossibility for him, because they often caused painful blisters.
 After receiving a single tooth implant, Daniel is able to bite, chew and smile with confidence.
 He no longer has to remember to carry his dentures around with him, either.

-Types of Dental Appliances to Pair with Implants
+What Types of Dental Appliances Pair with Implants?

 If you are missing a single tooth, you will likely get a crown to accompany your implant.
 This is a single false tooth made with porcelain and metal or composite material that is molded to look and feel exactly like a natural tooth, blending smoothly with your natural bite pattern.
 Another option if you are missing several teeth is a fixed bridge.
 This may require multiple implants to ensure that it is stable and secure, but it can replace several teeth in a row rather than having to undergo a separate procedure for each one.